The Beginner’s Guide to Tempo Run Training

 In essence, a marathon is 26.2 miles of pure guts.

-And as a running coach and marathoner, I’ve seen the marathon not just as a race but as a powerful test of endurance, strategy, and mental toughness.
+As a coach and marathoner, I see the marathon as more than a race—it’s a real test of endurance, strategy, and mental strength

 How Long is a Marathon?

 We already established that a marathon is exactly 26.2 miles (or 42.195 kilometers).
-That extra 0.2 miles might not sound like much, but after you’ve run 26 miles, it feels like the longest stretch of your life!
+That last 0.2 miles might not seem like a lot, but after 26 miles, it feels endless!

-And yes, every step of that last 0.2 matters.
+Trust me, every step of that last 0.2 miles counts.

-The marathon distance isn’t just random—it has an interesting history.
+The marathon distance isn’t random; it actually has a pretty interesting backstory

 Originally, marathon races were based on the legendary run of Pheidippides, a Greek soldier who supposedly ran about 25 miles from the battlefield of Marathon to Athens to deliver news of victory.

-He collapsed and died after delivering his message, but his run inspired the creation of the marathon race.
+He collapsed after delivering his message, but his run inspired the marathon we know today

 However, the modern distance of 26.2 miles was set during the 1908 London Olympics.
 The race was extended by 1.2 miles to accommodate the British royal family’s desire to race to finish right in front of their viewing box at the Olympic Stadium.